rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 SGX Agent & SKC Library needs to be installed on SGX Enabled Machine.

-The node components (SGX Agent) must be installed on each protected physical server:
+Isecl-K8s-extensions must be installed on separate VM.

 ### Using the provided Database Installation Script

-Install a sample Postgresql 11 database using the script provided in corresponding component.
+Install a sample Postgresql 11 database using the install_pg.sh script provided in binaries directory.
 This script will automatically install the Postgresql database and client packages required.

 Create the iseclpgdb.env answer file: